igalic/blag/contents/articles/types-providers/index.md

 ```

 finally, we override the `self.prefetch`[<a id="ref_4" href="#fn_4">4</a>]
-method to assign each resource with our provider's name to our provider, and we
+method to assign each resource which carries our provider's name to be
-should now (almost) have a functioning RAL interface. all that's missing is
+managed by our provider, and we should now (almost) have a functioning
+RAL interface. all that's missing is being able to assign the
-being able to assign the `record`/`value` we declared in our type, with the
+`record`/`value` we declared in our type, with the ones in
-ones in `@property_hash`.
+`@property_hash`.
 we can do that with [`mk_resource_methods`](). with that in place, we can test-drive our provider on the command line!